slatedocs/slate/source/index.html.md

 To be able to attack a target, it must be within striking distance.
 If the target dies, the player responsible for the last hit is awarded the kill.

 Players can execute melee attacks.
 An attack deals damage based on the characters's attack, his items and the other character's defence and his items.
 Killing an enemy grants a number of points that depends on each's player position on the leaderboard.
-Killing a player that is better than you will give 1000 points per leaderboard position, with a minimum of 5000 points.
-Killing someone below you will give 5000 points - 250 points per position below you.
-With a difference of more than 20 positions, the player gets 1000 points.
+Killing a player that is better than you will give 1000 points per leaderboard position, with a minimum of 10000 points.
+Killing someone below you will give 10000 points - 500 points per position below you.
+The minimum amount of points you will receive for a kill is 2000.

+If you kill the same player multiple times in a row, the number of points you receive will be divided by the number of times you killed him.

 For example: